Let me start by saying that this is one of the most comprehensive tutorials you’ll find on how to start a blog in 2018.

 Yet they expect people to visit their blog en masse without doing the right thing (I’ll explain that in a jiffy).

 So, what’s the difference between a website and a blog?

 Simply put, a blog is a subset of a website.
 It’s what makes a website responsive and interactive.

 What do I mean?

-A website is a collection of static web pages which are mostly non-interactive, while a blog contains regularly updated content in form of posts.
-(That’s the right way to build a blog).
+A website is a collection of static web pages, which are mostly non-interactive, while a blog contains regularly updated content in form of posts.

 Unfortunately, a large percentage of these blogs fail because they didn’t start for the right reasons.
 Other reasons why most new blogs fail include lack of clear goals, passion, creativity, and concentration.